szager-chromium/rr/Usage.md

 * `-c, --num-cpu-ticks=<NUM>`: maximum number of 'CPU ticks' (currently retired conditional branches) to allow a task to run before interrupting it.
 * `-e, --num-events=<NUM>`: maximum number of events (syscall enter/exit, signal, CPU interrupt, ...) to allow a task before descheduling it.

+Recording traces under different scheduling params can help reproduce nondeterministic bugs.  rr's scheduler is relatively deterministic.

 Replay parameters:
 * `-f, --onfork=<PID>`: debug <PID> when forked
 * `-p, --onprocess=<PID>`: debug <PID> when execed
 * `-g, --goto=<EVENT-NUM>`: execute forward until event <EVENT-NUM> is reached before debugging

+## Getting the best performance on your machine

+rr doesn't take advantage of hardware parallelism yet.
+So it often runs faster when the tracer and tracee processes are pinned to single virtual CPU.
+This will probably end up the default for 1.0, but you can always manually pin rr by running

+    taskset 0x1 rr ...

+It may also help to disable CPU frequency scaling, such as Intel Speed Step.
+It can be disabled in either the BIOS or the kernel, e.g. by setting the CPU governor to 'performance'.

+Otherwise, frequent context switches between rr and tracees on different cores are expensive, and can cause unlucky migrations to scaled-down cores.